IAMgoden/Top-7-Trending-Coins-Live-Data-/README.md

 # How it Works

-+The algorithm runs directly inside VS Code using the Ocean extension.
++ The algorithm runs directly inside VS Code using the Ocean extension.

-+It retrieves live market data from a cryptocurrency API.
++ It retrieves live market data from a cryptocurrency API.

-+Coins are ranked based on current market activity to identify the top 7 trending assets.
++ Coins are ranked based on current market activity to identify the top 7 trending assets.